-Figure 3.6 Mean sedimentation rate by sampler location (longitudinal zone) and season during Year 4 (2016).
+Figure 3.5 Mean sedimentation rate by sampler location (longitudinal zone) and season during Year 5 (2017).
 AL = Anderson Lake; SL = Seton Lake.
 The error bars represent ± 1 SD among the replicates for each sample.
-Spring samples were collected from 28 April to 14 July 2016; Summer samples were collected from 14 July to 28 October 2016; Fall/Winter samples were collected from 28 October 2016 to 25 May 2017.
+Spring samples were collected from 25 May to 25 July; Summer samples were collected from 25 July to 17 October; and Fall/Winter samples were collected from 28 October to 25 May.

-In all Seton Lake sections, the rates of sedimentation were greatest in spring, corresponding with high water diversion rates from Carpenter Reservoir during that season in 2016 (mean = 162 m·s-1; Section 3.1).
-Summer and fall/winter sedimentation rates were approximately half the spring rates in each lake section when Carpenter diversion rates were lower (means = 102 and 87 m·s-1, respectively; Section 3.1).
-Sedimentation rates in the summer and fall/winter were equal.
-Sedimentation rate values for the summer samples in the outflow end of Anderson Lake and the mid section of Seton Lake were not available due to sampling error.
+In all Seton Lake sections, the rates of sedimentation were greatest in spring, corresponding with high water diversion rates (mean = 153 m·s-1; see Section 3.1) and low drawdown elevations in Carpenter Reservoir (minimum = 615 masl) during that sampling period in 2017.
+Summer and fall/winter sedimentation rates were reduced in each lake section when Carpenter diversion rates were lower (means = 74 and 87 m·s-1, respectively; Section 3.1) and Carpenter elevations were higher.
+Sedimentation rates in the summer were higher than fall/winter in the mid section of Seton Lake, but were relatively equal across those seasons at the outflow end of both lakes.
+A sedimentation rate value for the summer sample at the inflow end of Seton Lake was not available due to sample loss.

-To supplement the analysis by season, a comparison of sediment accumulation (measured as dry weight of sediment in each sample) in Seton Lake with the total volume of water diverted from Carpenter Reservoir during each sampling interval was also generated (Figure 3.7).
-Although the results are limited to 2016, the accumulation of sediments is positively correlated with diversion volume, and the slope of the regressions varied according to longitudinal zone.
-The highest slope for this relationship was for the sampler nearest the diversion inflow, and the lowest was at the outflow end of Seton Lake.
-In fact, relative to the outflow end, the slope was ~3 times greater at the inflow end, and ~2 times greater in the mid section.
-In other words, the accumulation increases at a greater rate with diversion volume nearest the inflow than it does with increasing distance down the lake.
+To supplement the analysis by season, a comparison of sediment accumulation (measured as dry weight of sediment in each sample) in Seton Lake with the total volume of water diverted from Carpenter Reservoir during each sampling interval was also generated (Figure 3.6).
+Based on the data available to-date, the accumulation of sediments is positively correlated with diversion volume, and the slope of the regressions varied according to longitudinal zone.
+The highest slope for this relationship was for the sampler nearest the diversion inflow, and was lower in the middle and outflow sections of Seton Lake.
+In fact, relative to the mid and outflow sections, the slope was 4.8 and 2.3 times greater at the inflow end, respectively.
+In other words, the accumulation increases at a greater rate with diversion volume nearest the inflow than it does at further longitudinal distances down the lake.

-Figure 3.7 Sediment accumulation in each longitudinal zone (i.e., inflow, mid, and outflow) of Seton Lake according to diversion volume from Carpenter Reservoir.
-Linear regressions based on values for Year 4 (2016) samples and R values are shown.
+Figure 3.6 Sediment accumulation in each longitudinal zone (i.e., inflow, mid, and outflow) of Seton Lake according to diversion volume from Carpenter Reservoir based on Year 4 and 5 (2016 and 2017) results.
+Linear regressions and R values are shown.

-Particle size analysis, found that the majority of the sediment being deposited was comprised of the smallest particle size classes, with clay and silt particles forming the majority of the sediment (>97%; Figure 3.8).
-Since the samplers were deployed for the first time this year, there were not enough size composition data to reliably determine trends among locations at this point; however, clay was slightly more prevalent in the mid and outflow samplers, and silts were slightly more prevalent at the inflow end.
+Particle size analysis, found that the majority of the sediment being deposited was comprised of the smallest particle size classes, with clay and silt particles forming the majority of the sediment (>97%; Figure 3.7).
+Since the samplers were deployed for the first time last year, there were not enough size composition data to reliably determine trends among locations at this point; however, clay was slightly more prevalent in the mid and outflow samplers, and silts were slightly more prevalent at the inflow end.
+This is probably because larger particles fall out of suspension faster (i.e., closer to the diversion source at the inflow end) than smaller particles.
 These data were not available for Anderson Lake because the sample sizes from this context did not meet the minimum size requirements for this analysis at the lab.

-Figure 3.8 Sediment particle size distribution from samples collected in each longitudinal zone (inflow, mid, and outflow) of Seton Lake in Year 4 (2016).
+Figure 3.7 Sediment particle size distribution from samples collected in each longitudinal zone (inflow, mid, and outflow) of Seton Lake in Year 5 (2017).
 Samples for each season were aggregated to reach minimum sample size for this analysis.